Motiv Power Systems: History

-Jim Castelaz founded Motiv in 2009, working from his residence in Mountain View.
+Jim Castelaz founded Motiv in 2009, working from his residence in Mountain View, California.

 In 2012, the company won a grant from the California Energy Commission to research and build a prototype manufacturing facility for its powertrain system, with a stated goal to "de-risk" the process of converting vehicles to an all-electric system.

-Motiv's first major contract was with the city of Chicago to convert twenty garbage trucks to use only electric power, starting work in 2012, with the first truck deployed in the middle of 2014.
-Motiv estimates that Chicago could prevent the release of 10,000 tons of carbon emissions per year by converting one quarter of its garbage trucks in this manner.
+Motiv's first major contract was with the city of Chicago to convert 20 garbage trucks to use only electric power, starting work in 2012, with the first truck deployed in the middle of 2014.
+Motiv estimated that Chicago could prevent the release of 10,000 tons of carbon emissions per year by converting one quarter of its garbage trucks in this manner.
 Chicago paid for the trucks on a sliding scale, with the sale of the first trucks at $1.3 million, and the final ten trucks at $500,000.

-Then, in 2013, Motiv partnered with New York company Trans Tech to create an electric school bus for the Kings Canyon Unified School District, which went into service in March of 2014.
+Then, in 2013, Motiv partnered with New York company Trans Tech to create an electric school bus for the Kings Canyon Unified School District, which went into service in March 2014.
 The school district paid Motiv $230,000 for two "SST-e" Type A buses, with two more to follow.
-The buses can travel 80-100 miles, and carry 18-25 students each.
+The buses can travel 80–100 miles, and carry 18–25 students each.